Multi types and reasonable space: The closure-type system

 Here we define our variant of multi types, dubbed \emph{closure types}, that we are going to use to measure the space consumption of (typable) terms.
 The definition of types is standard, but for the fact that multi-sets come labeled with an index $k$.
-The idea is that multi-sets of types are associated to arguments (according to the call-by-name translation of the $\lambda$-calculus into linear logic), and arguments give rise to closures (hence the name closure types): the index represent the size $\size\clos$ of the closure $\clos$ (\ie the number of pointers to implement it) that shall be associated to that argument/multi-set.
+The idea is that multi-sets of types are associated to arguments (according to the call-by-name translation of the $\lambda$-calculus into linear logic), and arguments give rise to closures (hence the name closure types): the index represents the size $\size\clos$ of the closure $\clos$ (\ie the number of pointers to implement it) that shall be associated to that argument/multi-set.

-Type judgments, type environments, and type derivations are defined exactly as in the traditional multi type case.
-Please note that however some subtleties become apparent, regarding how labeled multi sets are handled.
+Type environments are now partial finite maps from variables to closure types.
+Type judgments and type derivations are defined exactly as in the traditional multi type case.
+Please note that some subtleties become apparent, regarding how labeled multi-sets are handled.
 The empty multi-set is noted $\emmset^{k}$ and it also comes labeled with $k$.
 Note that $k$ has to be strictly positive.
 The sum $\uplus$ of multi-sets requires the two multi-sets to have the same index, that is, we have that $\mty^{k}\uplus \mtytwo^{k} \defeq (\mty\uplus\mtytwo)^{k}$, where on the right hand side we treat $\mty$ and $\mtytwo$ as ordinary multi-sets, while $\mty^{k}\uplus \mtytwo^{h}$ is undefined for $h\neq k$.